Saul Gone: Casting

-"Saul Gone" marked the end of Bob Odenkirk's character Saul Goodman, a role Odenkirk had portrayed since the second season of Breaking Bad.
+"Saul Gone" marked the end of Bob Odenkirk's character, Saul Goodman, a role Odenkirk had portrayed since the second season of Breaking Bad.

 Bob Odenkirk, Jonathan Banks, and Rhea Seehorn are the only cast members listed in the starring credits.
 Gould considered the finale a mix of the world of Better Call Saul and Breaking Bad characters, as the episode featured several returning actors from both series.
 This included Banks as Mike Ehrmantraut (Note: Who had only appeared in one scene since "Fun and Games") and guest stars Bryan Cranston as Walter White, (Note: Who had appeared in the episode "Breaking Bad" two episodes prior) Michael McKean as Chuck McGill, (Note: Who was written out of the series after "Lantern" but made special appearances in "Piñata" and "Winner") and Betsy Brandt as Marie Schrader.
 (Note: Who had not appeared since the Breaking Bad episode "Felina", which aired nine years prior) The episode also marked the first appearance of Steven Gomez's wife Blanca, portrayed by Marisilda Garcia, who was referenced multiple times but unseen in Breaking Bad.
-Gould wanted to bring back other Better Call Saul actors, such as Patrick Fabian, Giancarlo Esposito, and Michael Mando, as well as others that appeared on Breaking Bad, including Anna Gunn, RJ Mitte, and Dean Norris.
+Gould wanted to bring back other Better Call Saul actors, such as Giancarlo Esposito, Patrick Fabian, and Michael Mando, as well as others that appeared on Breaking Bad, including Anna Gunn, RJ Mitte, and Dean Norris.
 However, wanting to avoid an "overstuffed epic", he and the writing staff decided against incorporating them into the finale.

 Banks, Cranston and McKean's characters appear in flashbacks, whereas Brandt's character appears in the present timeline.
 Gould compared the scenes with Mike, Walter and Chuck to the three ghosts of A Christmas Carol, each showing Saul repeating the same cycle in his life.
-He also felt Chuck's cameo brought the show back to its beginning.
-McKean filmed his scene before traveling to the United Kingdom for another project, Cranston's appearance was filmed months before principal photography for the finale occurred to accommodate his schedule, while Brandt spent a relatively longer time in Albuquerque due to having more scenes to film than the other guest stars.
+He also felt Chuck's cameo appearance brought the show back to its beginning.
+McKean filmed his scene before traveling to the United Kingdom for another project, Cranston's appearance was filmed months before principal photography for the finale began to accommodate his schedule, while Brandt spent a relatively longer time in Albuquerque due to having more scenes to film than the other guest stars.